 For more information or assistance on the below please email support@ibc.org.

-To speed up the process and to avoid queuing and congestion onsite, all workers must be pre-registered for their Work Pass in advance.
-Each individual will need to watch the RAI safety video before being sent their unique QR code, it takes less than 5 minutes.
-Everyone who has pre-registered can take their QR code and gain access to the RAI from the hall loading door where the badge printer can be accessed.
+To speed up the process and to avoid queuing and congestion onsite, all stand Contractors will need to be registered for their Work Pass in advance.
+The Work Pass registration link will be live in July 2024.
+Each individual will need to watch the RAI safety video before being sent their unique QR code.
+Everyone who has registered will need to scan their QR code to gain access to the RAI from the hall loading door where the badge printer can be accessed.
 Please note that not every loading door has a badge printer - at least one door per hall will have a badge printer.
-Work Pass badges can also be collected onsite - see below for locations and opening times.
+Everyone who has registered will also be able to collect their Work Pass onsite - see below for locations and opening times.
 Please ensure ID is carried at all times.
-If you have any questions or need help with your Work Pass registration, please email badgecentre@rai.nl
+If you have any questions or need help with your Work Pass registration, please email badgecentre@rai.nlWork Pass registration link will be live in July 2024.

 WORK PASS COLLECTION